 Who doesn’t love to snack?!?
 Guilt-free snacking can be even better when you offer sustainable benefits to your shopper through your ingredients and sourcing process.
 In fact, 55% indicate they’re more likely to purchase a packaged food item if it includes a sustainability claim4.

-Instead of sticking with standard components, R&D teams can get creative by adding more sustainable, repurposed ingredients, like savory baked tortilla snacks or freeze-dried carrots, within the formulation.
+Instead of sticking with standard components, R&D teams can get creative by adding more sustainable, repurposed freeze-dried or baked ingredients, within the formulation.
 Not only do these ingredients appeal to consumers looking to reduce food waste because of their extended shelf life, they provide the satisfying crunch factor people are looking for.

 Whether it’s to celebrate a promotion, or experience a new dish, we all love going out to restaurants or cafes.
 While enjoyable, an enormous amount of food is wasted at restaurants, with reports showing that half a pound of food is wasted per meal5.
 Actively trying to minimize that waste, 72% of people stated that they would support a foodservice business that’s committed to reducing food waste2.